 Ryan’s advice for aspiring content entrepreneurs?
 Figure out what sets you apart from anybody else.
 Otherwise, you just get lost in the sea of search engine optimization.

-The move to full-time YouTuber hasn’t been stress free, especially during the pandemic.
+The move to full-time YouTuber and content creator hasn’t been stress free, especially during the pandemic.
 At first, he wasn’t sure if fans would have time to watch; they did.
 While they may not have wanted to make dice because in-person games were mostly canceled, some sought D&D-related hobbies to fill the time.

 And, whatever his stress levels, Ryan, who recently moved back to Texas to be closer to family, won’t complain.
 “If it wasn’t fun anymore, I’d quit and go back to my regular job,” he says.